 I overheard some information by sneaking in a guided group and in 3 minutes I learned so many interesting facts, that I can only imagine how much I’d know if I would have taken the tour.
 For example, I learned that Dali married a Russian woman Gala who gave him his inspiration, I learned the meaning of hanging huge condoms in the hall and many more things that I would never understand by myself.

-One other big advantage of taking a tour – you will be picked up from your hotel, you do not need to worry about the transportation.
+One other big advantage of taking a tour – you will be picked up from your hotel, so you do not need to worry about transportation.
+So convenient, right?